nicfel/Reassortment-Tutorial/README.md

 </figure>

 ## Setting up the site model
 As a site model, we will use an $HKY+\Gamma_4$ model.
-To do so, set the site model from `JC69` to `HKY`.
+To do so, first set the site model from `JC69` to `HKY`, which allows transition and transversion rates to differ.
 Also, set the `Gamma Category Count` to 4 and make sure to click `estimate` for the `Substitution Rate`.
 The last part allows each segment, as well as the first two and the third codon position to have different relative rates of evolution.

 <figure>
 	<a id="fig:example1"></a>